nishad7447/project2-SocialMedia/README.md

 ## Features

-- **User Authentication**: Users can create accounts, log in, and securely manage their profiles.
+- **User Authentication**: Users can create accounts, log in, and securely manage each route.
 - **Posting and Sharing**: Users can create and share posts, images, and updates with their connections.
-- **Real-time Interactions**: Enjoy real-time messaging and notifications to stay connected.
+- **Real-time Interactions**: Enjoy real-time messaging to stay connected.
 - **User Profiles**: Users have customizable profiles where they can showcase their interests.
-- **News Feed**: A dynamic news feed that displays posts and updates from connections.
 - **Comments and Likes**: Interact with posts through comments and likes.
-- **Search and Discovery**: Discover new users and content through search functionality.
+- **Search**: Discover new users and content through search functionality.
-- **Security**: Secure user data and authentication mechanisms to protect user information.
+- **Sponsored Ads**: Users can create sponsored ads by completing payments using Razorpay.

+## Admin Panel

+- **Dashboard**: The admin dashboard provides an overview of the platform's activity, including user statistics, post statistics, and ad revenue.
+- **User Management**: Admins can manage user accounts, including account Block/unblock.
+- **Post Management**: Admins have the ability to moderate posts, including the removal of inappropriate content.
+- **Ad Management**: The admin panel allows for the management of sponsored ads, including ad creation, monitoring, and billing.

 ## Technologies Used

 - **Frontend**:
   - React
+  - Redux
+  - Tailwind Css
-  - HTML/CSS
+  - RazorPay
-  - JavaScript
+  - Google-oauth
   - Axios (for API communication)
 - **Backend**:
   - Node.js
   - Express.js
-  - MongoDB (or your preferred database)
+  - NodeMailer
+  - Cloudinary
+  - Multer
+  - Mongosh
   - JSON Web Tokens (JWT) for authentication
   - Socket.IO for real-time communication